-Executive directors owe additional duties under the Companies Ordinance, the company’s articles and common law.
+Executive directors owe additional duties under the Companies Ordinance (Cap.
+622), the company’s articles and common law.
 In addition to the rights they have as an employee of the company, directors also have rights under the Companies Ordinance and their company’s articles with respect to the potential threat of removal or disqualification if they breach directors’ duties.

 31 Do employees’ rights under local employment law differ if a person is deemed to have engaged in misconduct?
 Are there disciplinary or other steps that a company must take when an employee is implicated or suspected of misconduct, such as suspension or in relation to compensation?

 There are no statutory requirements for companies to take disciplinary steps when an employee is suspected of misconduct.
-However, companies’ internal policies and employment contracts may adopt disciplinary procedures for their employees, which must be adhered to.
-Companies in regulated industries may be required to suspend or take disciplinary action against employees who carry out regulated activities.
+However, companies’ internal policies and employment contracts may adopt disciplinary procedures for their employees.
+Companies in regulated industries may be required to suspend or take disciplinary action against employees who are responsible for regulated activities.
 Aside from their mandatory obligations, companies may take disciplinary action or steps to investigate misconduct as part of their proper internal controls and good corporate governance.

 32 Can an employee be dismissed for refusing to participate in an internal investigation?